 From 1967 onwards LSTM became the primary centre to carry out Tropical Disease Investigations (TDIs) for FEPOW and has treated thousands of men across the decades, many of whom were still suffering relapses of amoebic dysentery and malaria years after release.
 As well as providing clinical care and treatment, rigorous scientific research by doctors and scientists at LSTM investigated these longstanding health problems and many detailed studies were published in medical journals during the subsequent decades.
 These included reports on subjects such as persistent strongyloidiasis, long term neuropathic syndromes, the general long term health effects of Far East captivity, as well as new methods of diagnosing conditions such as Strongyloides stercoralis.

-Along with their physical health the TDIs also took into account the psychological impact that captivity on the men, in many cases recording symptoms associated with post-traumatic stress disorder (PTSD), decades before it became a recognised condition.
+Along with their physical health the TDIs also took into account the psychological impact that captivity had on the men, in many cases recording symptoms associated with post-traumatic stress disorder (PTSD), years before it became a recognised condition.

 Initial TDIs were carried out by Dr Dion Bell, who inspired many of his younger colleagues across LSTM and beyond to become involved.
-In in mid 1970s the Dr Geoff Gill (now professor of tropical medicine) became involved in their care until the last TDI was carried out in 1999.
+In the mid 1970s, Dr Geoff Gill (now Emeritus Professor of International Medicine) became involved in their care until the last TDI was carried out in 1999.

-The ongoing work of Geoff Gill and Meg Parkes has culminated in the release of the books Captive Memories (2015),now in its 2nd edition and Burma Railway Medicine (2017), with quotes from all interviewees providing a fascinating history underpinned with eyewitness accounts and personal perspectives.
-It charts the history of this enduring relationship from the experiences that led to initial clinical consultations through the impact upon modern medical science.
+The ongoing work of Geoff Gill and Meg Parkes has culminated in the release of the books Captive Memories (2015), now in its 2nd edition and Burma Railway Medicine (2017), with quotes from all interviewees providing a fascinating history underpinned with eyewitness accounts and personal perspectives.
+These two books chart the history of this enduring relationship from the experiences that led to initial clinical consultations to the impact the research has had upon modern medical science.

-Along with the books, the pair co-chaired international FEPOW history research conferences in Liverpool – Far East Explored: 70 years on in 2015 and another one in 2017 and Meg Parkes remains involved in an ongoing Education programme, working within schools to ensure that the voices of those involved are not forgotten.
+Along with the books, the pair co-chaired international FEPOW history research conferences in Liverpool – Far East Explored: 70 years on in 2015.
+The next research conference – Legacies of Captivity – takes place at LSTM in June 2017 and Meg Parkes remains involved in an ongoing Education programme, working within schools to ensure that the voices of those involved are not forgotten.